collamaf/SimDaVinci/README_DaVinci.md

 2018.11.9 by MorettiR
 - README file uploaded with flags specifications.
 - Fixing of line 1639 and 1640 of DetectorConstruction.cc .

+2018.11.11 by MorettiR
+- Now the position of the probe's head ( the frontshield ) varies automatically with the placement of the absorber in GaSet 2.
+N.B. in this way you have always to give AbsT and Z even if you do not want to place the absorber, for more details take a look to the flags section in this ReadMe file.